stormpath/stormpath-sdk-react/docs/api.md

 #### account (object)

-If you want to retrieve the authenticated account, then include the `account` context.
-The value will be `undefined` if there's no authenticated account.
+If you want to retrieve the account, then include the `account` context.
+The value will be `undefined` if the user is not authenticated.

 ```javascript
 class AccountExample extends React.Component {